Photo by muratart/Shutterstock

 “You can’t tell people not to go to Cousin Ralph’s for Thanksgiving and do a video conference instead.
 That isn’t going to cut it.
-But small choices can make big differences,” David Doniger, NRDC’s senior strategic director for the climate and clean energy program, recently told USA Today.
+But small choices can make big differences,” David Doniger, NRDC’s senior strategic director for the climate and clean energy program, told USA Today.

 Instead of avoiding flying altogether, the organization advises travelers to make informed decisions about flying.
 Along those lines, the NRDC regularly issues an Aviation Biofuels Scorecard to encourage carriers to support the adoption of truly sustainable biofuels.
 In its most recent scorecard, from 2017, Air France/KLM Royal Dutch Airlines, Jet Blue, and United were ranked as “leading airlines” with the strongest commitments to the cause.